-Latin Honors Listed on Diploma
+Latin Honors Listed on Diploma and Transcripts

-Distinctions for academic excellence are awarded at graduation to bachelor's degree students who have compiled the following grade averages:
+Distinctions for academic excellence are awarded at graduation to associate's and bachelor's degree students who have compiled the following grade averages:

 Summa Cum Laude 3.95 - 4.00

 Magna Cum Laude 3.75 - 3.94

 Cum Laude 3.50 - 3.74

 Students must have both a cumulative (which includes transfer credit) and institutional grade point average that meet the above criteria.
+The honors will be indicated on the transcript and diploma.